 Despite what you may think, there are right-wing conservative politicians who acknowledge that climate change exists.
 Gov. Chris Christie of New Jersey, South Carolina Senator Lindsey Graham, and former Ohio Governor John Kasich are all GOP candidates for 2016, and have all acknowledged that climate change is real (Christie even went so far as to say we are causing it).
 However, the left tends to steamroll over these statements with “yeah, but what about issue x or y?”.
 Just like I said after the criticism of the Pope’s climate stance, we should focus on what we have in common, not what divides us.
 We need to support non-traditional defenders of climate change science, not minimize them, because that is likely the only way we will win the other half of the country to our side, and get ourselves out of this predicament.

-Kyle is a second-year at Duke Law School, an award-winning author of original environmental politics research, and made from 100% recycled materials.
-When he's not "fighting the good fight", he rocks away his troubles on a drum set or guitar.
+Kyle is a second-year at Duke Law School, an award-winning researcher, and made from 100% recycled materials.
+When he's not "fighting the good fight," he rocks away his troubles on a drum set or guitar.